Version-LAA/How-The-Threat-Landscape-Changed-in-the-Pandemic-Year/README.md

 - What type of malware is more prominant in the year of the pandemic vs the previous year
 - Which tld is most seen this year related to malicious threats
 - Based on analysis are there any specifc hunts organization can perform to identify traffic going to risky domains.
-- Based on analysis are there any detections organizations can put in place to
+- Based on analysis are there any detections organizations can put in place to aid in threat detection.

 Analysis Breakdown